vernonmu/DevMtn-React-Introduction/README.md

 ![alt text](https://github.com/devlemire/DevMtn-React-Introduction/blob/master/readme/initalReact.png "Initial Startup")

+In this step we are going to change the default react landing page to our calculator.

+#### Detail
 If we look in our App.js we will see create-react-app created our first component for us.
 But we are going to alter it to make a calculator ( app -> public -> src -> App.js ).
 Erase everything in between the return of the render function.
 Also let's remove the logo import since we won't be using it.
 Your code should look like this:

 ````jsx